Edward Rogers (comptroller)

 Portrait of Sir Edward Rogers aged 69, holding his white staff, the mark of his office.
 National Portrait Gallery, London.

 Sir Edward Rogers (c.
 1498 – 3 May 1568) was an English gentleman who served as an Officer of State in various capacities during the Tudor period.
-He rose to become Comptroller and Vice-Chamberlain of the Household to Elizabeth I of England from 1560 to 1568.
+He rose to become Comptroller and Vice-Chamberlain of the Household to Elizabeth I from 1560 to 1568.

 Life

 Edward Rogers was born in about 1498, the son of George Rogers of Langport (d.
 1524) and his wife Elizabeth.
 Before 1528, he married Mary Lisle, daughter and co-heiress of Sir John Lisle of the Isle of Wight.
 They had three daughters and a son: